Find Trade Colleges

 On average, precision metal working graduates from MTI - Springfield, Illinois take out $9,206 in student loans while working on their Undergraduate Certificate.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $70.

-A rank of #4 on this year’s list means Northeast Wisconsin Technical College is a great place for precision metal working students working on their undergraduate certificate.
+Out of the 112 schools in the Great Lakes Region that were part of this year’s ranking, Northeast Wisconsin Technical College landed the # 4 spot on the list.
 NWTC is a large public school located in the city of Green Bay.

 Women make up 8% of the precision metal working majors at the school.